Pacers vs Knicks Odds, Spread, and Total

 - Indiana is 5-1 ATS in its last six games.

-- The total has gone over in five of New York's last six games against Indiana.
+- The total has gone over in six of New York's last nine games against Indiana.

-- The total has gone under in eight of New York's last 12 games at home.

-- New York is 9-4 SU in its last 13 games when playing at home against Indiana.

 Pacers vs Knicks Injury Reports